moan0s/notfellchen/README.md

 issue for it before you spend a lot of work.

 Send PRs either to [codeberg](https://codeberg.org/moanos/notfellchen) (preferred) or [GitHub](https://github.com/moan0s/notfellchen).
-CI (currently only for dcumentation) runs via [git.hyteck.de](https://git.hyteck.de), you can also ask moanos for an account there.
+CI (currently only for documentation) runs via [git.hyteck.de](https://git.hyteck.de), you can also ask moanos for an account there.

 Also welcome are new issues with suggestions or bugs and additions to the documentation.